• Skip to main content

 3. Realigning of the spine – the decompression of the spine allows the spine misalignment to “fall” back into place.

-Here’s one testimonial from the City-Data.com forum:
+Here’s one testimonial from a Reddit community:

 4. Relaxing tensed muscles – when you invert, the muscles are gently stretched, circulation increases and the tensed muscles finally get the real rest they need to heal.